 The Senator’s comments drew enthusiastic applause but in smaller, more private rooms I hear the opposite from women leaders when the topic is politics and power.
 “It’s game playing”; “It’s uncouth”, “It’s degrading”, “It’s not who I am”.

-Since 2018, over 250 women have joined me in the Elevating Women in Leadership programs where, in an intimate setting, we discuss and uncover answers on how to understand purpose and vision and align that foundation to forge our own career paths.
-The conversation draws on the experience of a wide array of leaders from diverse sectors, career stages, and individual backgrounds.
+Since 2018, I have led leadership workshops for over 250 women where, in an intimate setting, we discuss and uncover answers on how to understand purpose and vision and align that foundation to forge our own career paths.
+The conversation draws on the experience of various leaders from diverse sectors, career stages, and individual backgrounds.

 In this context – power is about fully owning the unique set of assets each of us holds, the ability to seize opportunity and self-advocate.
 It’s guilt-free comfort with prioritizing our interests.
 This includes the best interests of our team, project, business, and pursuit of purpose.